isomerpages/moe-chijsngpri/_ccas/Visual & Performing Arts/Chinese Dance.md

 Through the weekly training, pupils learn the importance of teamwork.
 With their demanding schoolwork and rigorous training, they will also develop greater self-discipline and perseverance.

-Finally, with performance opportunities, pupils will build up confidence and showmansh
+Finally, with performance opportunities, pupils will build up confidence and showmanship.

 ### **Character Development**